stijnwop/manureSystem/docs/VEHICLES.md

 ## Adding the ManureSystemVehicle specialization
 > In order to start with this step you need to have completed the part [What do I need?](https://github.com/stijnwop/manureSystem/blob/master/docs/VEHICLES.md#what-do-i-need).

-> **TIP: when you don't plan to add extra specializations besides the ManureSystemVehicle and your mod uses the vehicle type `manureBarrel` you don't necessarily have to add the ManureSystemVehicle.lua as the ManureSystem inserts the specs by default for the vehicle type `manureBarrel`**
+> **TIP: when you don't plan to add extra specializations besides the ManureSystemRegistry and your mod uses the vehicle type `manureBarrel` you don't necessarily have to add the ManureSystemVehicle.lua as the ManureSystem inserts the specs by default for the vehicle type `manureBarrel`**

 ### Step 1
 Open the `modDesc.xml` file located in your mod directory.